danja/chatterbox/README.md

 ![Original Chatterbox](https://github.com/danja/chatterbox/blob/master/reference/original-chatterbox.png "Original Chatterbox")

-The (mighty elegant) implementation then was with a handful of mostly analog ICs, now I'd like to try something similar based around microcontroller(s).
+The (mighty elegant) implementation then was with a handful of op amps & CMOS logic ICs, now I'd like to try something similar based around microcontroller(s).
 Also ties in nicely with other projects I have on the go.

 The human interface is probably the most appealing part of the original Chatterbox.
 So joystick, bunch of switches, a few pots.
 Use an inexpensive microcontroller to do the work.